saad696/ReChat/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run lint`

+Will put eslint to check on the code and will throw error if found any.

+### `npm run lint:fix`

+Will fix all the auto fixable linting issues.

+### `npm run prettier:format`

+Will prettify the code based on rules defined in .prettierrc file.

+### `npm run pre:commit`

+If you want to commit code you might need to run this script before.
+This script will run lint:fix and prettier:format together.

 ## Available Scripts for server

 In the client directory, you can run: